ChamiLamelas/Music_Tab_Project/README.md

 E|-8--|
 ```

-**Warning:** Not every possible problem with an input tab file is listed above.
-The error reporting system outlined in the exceptions library is meant to assist in helping prepare a correct input tab file.

 ## Using the Configuration File

 I have added this section before running the program because it is essential to understand how the configuration file works (and how you may need to change it) before trying to run the program.